-In a couple of months the British-based watchmaker Bremont is going to present its limited edition Bremont Mustang P-51 chronometer automatic chronograph watch.
+In a couple of months, the British-based Bremont is going to present its limited-edition Mustang P-51 chronometer automatic chronograph.

 Although Mustang P-51 was just one of many planes that ensured air superiority of the Allied forces in their fight against the Axis, for some reason, the long-range fighter enjoys a reputation of a legendary war-bird.

-In fact, the plane is so popular among general public that the British-based brand even presented a limited edition chronograph watch that was made using original aluminum from one of the Mustangs that survived the war (for the record: just like it was the case with the Titanic watch, I consider this a sacrilegious act, like making a drinking cup out of a human skull.)
+In fact, the plane is so popular among general public that the British-based brand even presented a limited-edition model that was made using original aluminum from one of the Mustangs that survived the war (for the record: just like it was the case with the Titanic watch, I consider this a sacrilegious act, like making a drinking cup out of a human skull.)

-The watch, the first in Bremont history, which is wholly assembled in England, is powered by the BE-54A Swiss made automatic movement.
+The Mustang P-51, the first in Bremont history that is wholly assembled in England, is powered by the BE-54A Swiss-made self-winding movement.

 Unfortunately, Bremont only says that it is a “modified” version of a mass-produced caliber.
 However, judging by the pieces of layout that are visible through its sapphire case-back behind the propeller-shaped aluminum oscillating weight, I would vouch that this is possibly the good old ETA 7750 chronograph movement with a GMT module.
 If that is indeed so (and there is a good possibility that it actually is,) the watch may be powered by one of the most reliable “work-horse” movements currently available to independent brands whose reliability has been actually improved thanks to careful inspection, modification and re-assembly that the mechanisms are being subjected to before going into the mildly oversized body.

-Like many watches styled after flight instruments of the past, the watch seems to offer an almost perfect legibility with all of its hands (save, perhaps, for the small seconds indicator that features black finish with only a tiny dip of the luminous compound on one of its four tips) as well as dot-shaped hour markers featuring enough lume to lighten up a small room.
+Like many watches styled after flight instruments of the past, the P-51 offers an almost perfect legibility with all of its hands (save, perhaps, for the small seconds indicator that features black finish with only a tiny dip of the luminous compound on one of its four tips) as well as dot-shaped hour markers featuring enough lume to lighten up a small room.

-The only thing that undermines the P-51’s otherwise almost perfect readability is the GMT display that features very small Arabic numerals that, adding insult to injury, are interrupted at 12 o’clock with a large 30-minute chronograph sub-dial.
-But, as far as I can see, is the only problem of the watch.
+The only thing that undermines the P-51’s otherwise almost perfect readability is the GMT display that features small Arabic numerals that, adding insult to injury, are interrupted at 12 o’clock with a large 30-minute chronograph sub-dial.
+But, as far as I can see, it is the only problem of the P-51.

-As you can see on the photos, there are two crowns on the case of the watch.
+As you can see from the photos, there are two crowns on the stainless steel case.

-Being 43 mm in diameter and 16 mm thick, the watch will probably be rather bulky.
+Being 43 mm in diameter and 16 mm thick, the gadget will probably be rather bulky.
 Just what some military-obsessed guys want.